Director of Parent Advocacy

 Work examples

-At Alpha, parent advocacy functions as a strategic growth driver, not a support service.
-You will be leading high-stakes conversations, facilitating events that drive enrollment, and building conviction with individual families.
-This requires mastery of both the messaging and the educational model.
-You must understand precisely what differentiates Alpha—and how to articulate that in ways that resonate and persuade.
+At Alpha, parent advocacy isn't a support function.
+It's a growth engine.
+You'll facilitate high-trust conversations, organize events that convert, and build conviction one family at a time.
+That requires mastering both the message and the model.
+You'll need to understand precisely what differentiates Alpha—and how to articulate that in ways that resonate.

-Want to see the kinds of narratives you'll be helping to develop and amplify?
+Want to see the types of stories you'll help shape and amplify?
 Begin here:

 🎥 Why Families Leave Traditional School for Alpha

-Listen to three Alpha fathers discuss why they rejected conventional schooling—and how Alpha's approach has transformed their children's confidence, independence, and academic achievement.
+Listen directly to three Alpha dads discuss why they rejected conventional education—and how Alpha's approach has transformed their children's confidence, independence, and academic progress.

 👉 Watch the conversation (24 min)